Quế Võ (town): Topography

-Quế Võ ward covers an area of 155.11 km^{2}.
+Quế Võ town covers an area of 155,11 km².
 In particular, all people are registered as Kẻ Kinh.

 Demography

-As of 2023, Quế Võ ward had a population of 223,964.
+As of 2023, Quế Võ town had a population of 223,964.

 Culture

-In early March 2025, Quế Võ ward suddenly attracted attention on international travel forums as a top trending destination due to the positive effect of MV Bắc Bling performed by songstress Hòa Minzy.
+In early March 2025, Quế Võ town suddenly attracted attention on international travel forums as a top trending destination due to the positive effect of MV Bắc Bling performed by songstress Hòa Minzy.
 According to her special sharing, she called for the help of Meritorious Artist Xuân Hinh and 300 hundreds of Lạc Xá villagers to make the MV with the wish to promote the customs of her hometown.